VonHeikemen/lsp-zero.nvim/README.md

 ## Autocomplete

-The plugin responsible for autocompletion is [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
+The plugin responsable for autocompletion is [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
 The default config in lsp-zero will only add the minimum required to integrate lspconfig, nvim-cmp and [luasnip](https://github.com/L3MON4D3/LuaSnip).

 ### Keybindings